SpruceVedant/Algorithms/oops.md

  - Multithreading in Java is a process of executing multiple threads simultaneously.
  - A thread is a lightweight sub-process, the smallest unit of processing.
 Multiprocessing and multithreading, both are used to achieve multitasking.

+ CONSTRUCTORS
+- Default Constructor: In Java, a default constructor is the one which does not take any inputs.
+In other words, default constructors are the no argument constructors   which will be created by default in case you no other constructor is defined by the user.
+Its main purpose is to initialize the instance variables with the default      values.
+Also, it is majorly used for object creation.
+- Parameterized Constructor: The parameterized constructor in Java, is the constructor which is capable of initializing the instance variables with the provided values.
+In other words, the constructors which take the arguments are called parameterized constructors.